Hugh Roe O'Donnell (died 1505)

 Hugh Roe O'Donnell I (Irish: Aodh Ruadh mac Néill Gairbh Ó Domhnaill; c.
-1429 – 11 July 1505) was a leading figure in Gaelic Ireland, ruling as king of Tyrconnell in Ulster from 1461 to 1505.
-He was then head of the O'Donnell dynasty.
+1429 – 11 July 1505) was an Irish nobleman.
+As head of the O'Donnell dynasty, he ruled the Gaelic kingdom of Tyrconnell (which encompassed present-day County Donegal from 1461 to 1505.

-A statue of him was unveiled in Donegal on 13 September 2007.
+A statue of O'Donnell was unveiled in Donegal on 13 September 2007.

 Biography

 Hugh Roe O'Donnell was born circa 1429.
 His father was Niall Garv O'Donnell.
 Hugh Roe O'Donnell visited Dublin in 1464 to submit to the royal authorities.
 He remained a strong supporter of the Yorkist cause, and supported the claims of the pretender Perkin Warbeck against the Tudors.
 By 1496 he repented his actions, along with other Gaelic kings and lords who had supported Warbeck.

 He died on 11 July 1505 and was succeeded in Tyrconnell by his son, Sir Aodh Dubh Ó Domhnaill, who was also considered a strong ruler who increased the lineage's power into northern Connaught and enjoyed the support of the Crown authorities in Dublin.
 Together their reigns are sometimes considered a "golden age" for the O'Donnells, when compared to the violent succession disputes that followed in the later 1500s.